 The production benefit includes three components of ISO ratepayer benefits: consumer energy cost decreases; increased load serving entity owned generation revenues; and increased transmission congestion revenues.
 Second, other benefits including capacity benefits are also assessed.
 Capacity benefits may include system and flexible resource adequacy (RA) savings and local capacity savings.
 The system RA benefit corresponds to a situation where a transmission solution for importing energy leads to a reduction of ISO system resource requirements, provided that out-of-state resources are less expensive to procure than in-state resources.
-The local capacity benefit corresponds to a situation where a transmission solution for importing requirement in a load area or accessing an otherwise inaccessible resource.
+The local capacity benefit corresponds to a situation where a transmission solution leads to a reduction of local capacity requirement in a load area or accessing an otherwise inaccessible resource.